webix-hub/docs/data/desktop/plain_dynamic_loading.md

 }
 ~~~

-##Dynamic Loading by Api
+##Dynamic Loading by API

 The **api/dataloader_loadnext.md** method can be used to send a request that loads the specified number of records and parses them into the component.
 The arguments are:

 - **count** - the number of records that will be loaded on function execution;
 - **start** - the start position to insert the loaded data to;
 - **callback** - function to be executed after the response comes ( or *null* if you don't need the one);
-- **url** - the loading url (if it wasn't specified in the component constructor);
+- **url** - the loading URL (if it wasn't specified in the component constructor);
 - **now** - boolean to ignore *datathrottle* and start loading data immediately on *loadNext()* execution.

 {{snippet
-Using url set in the component constructor
+Using URL set in the component constructor
 }}
 ~~~js
 grida = webix.ui({